bazeltools/bazel-deps/README.md

 We give three arguments: the path to the file we will include in our workspace.
 The path to the root of our bazel repo.
 The path to the dependencies file.
 You can also run with `--help`.

-This will create a tree of BUILD files that match the maven group id, and the artifact id will be a label in a BUILD file.
-You should not edit these by hand, and instead have a separate directory for any exceptions that you manage along with [Replacements](#replacements).

 Then you should add
 ```